tabarra/txAdmin/docs/dev_notes.md

     - if player
         - if whitelisted
             - return allow join
-    - find license or discord id on whitelistPreApprovals
+    - find license or discord id on whitelistApprovals
         - if found
             - register player
-            - remove entry from whitelistPreApprovals
+            - remove entry from whitelistApprovals
+            - remove related entries from whitelistRequests
             - return allow join
+    - find player on whitelistRequests
+        - if found
+            - update tsLastAttempt
+        - else
             - register player in whitelistRequests
     - return deny join: "blabla <id>"

 This way:
-- will have both whitelistPreApprovals and whitelistRequests table
+- will have both whitelistApprovals and whitelistRequests table
-- if pre approved, checkPlayerJoin will register the database player
+- if id approved, checkPlayerJoin will register the database player
+- approving a wl request will just "promote it" to an approval, but will not register a player
 - player will still get their request id
 - we can pre-approve by license or discord id
-- daily cron to remove whitelistPreApprovals/whitelistRequests older than 7 days - no settings option unless people ask for it!
+- daily cron to remove whitelistApprovals/whitelistRequests older than 7 days - no settings option unless people ask for it!